 Two radio cells of T-Mobile Austria have started operating according to the new 5G standard.
 The network transmits at a rate of 2 GB per second and has a latency of 3 milliseconds, staying true to 5G’s promise of Super-fast network response time and extremely high bandwidths.

-Tyrol’s Governor, Günther Platter, has made the following comment regarding the initiative: “I am incredibly proud to see Tyrol at the forefront of digitization.
+Tyrol’s Governor, Günther Platter, has commented on the initiative: “I am incredibly proud to see Tyrol at the forefront of digitization.
 Our bandwidth initiative has laid the groundwork for building out the 5G network going forward.
 I am particularly pleased that Innsbruck will be a first pilot region.
 Looking ahead, Tyrol plans to launch a task force with all operators to further accelerate the 5G rollout.”

 We chose Innsbruck back in 2009 as the pioneering city for the fourth-generation mobile communication and rolled out the first test network of the then new technology LTE on air.
 Nine years later we are showing in Innsbruck the next evolutionary stage of mobile communication: 5G live in the city center rather than in the laboratory.
 Our tests are a vital milestone toward rapidly rolling out 5G in Austria. – Rüdiger Köster, CTO T-Mobile, Austria